Categories

 Join MP Nathaniel Erskine-Smith, Humane Canada, the Vancouver Humane Society, and animal organizations across the country in asking the federal government to include Canadian tenants with pets in a legally binding, nationwide Canadian Renters’ Bill of Rights with a specific provision for companion animals, voiding any “no pet” clauses in tenancy agreements so that tenants with pets are no longer excluded from rental housing.

-Sign the federal e-petition on the Parliament of Canada website before November 2nd at 7 am.
+This federal e-petition on the Parliament of Canada website closed on November 2nd at 7 am.

 Important: After you sign the petition, be sure to check your email and click the confirmation link to ensure your signature is counted.